n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/RSSRead/README.md

 ## Node Reference

-The RSS Read node has one property:
+The RSS Read node has only one property:

-1. *URL* field: This field is used to specify the web address of the RSS publication.
+- *URL* field: This field is used to specify the web address of the RSS publication.

 ## Example Usage